Categories

 • The court may award exemplary damages (punitive damages) if the conduct that caused the death was reckless or deliberate

 In South Carolina, the statute of limitations (legal time limit) to file a wrongful death suit is usually two or three years from the date of the deceased person’s death, depending on what type of facility treated your loved one.
-A claim that is filed after the two or three year period will typically not be heard by the court.
+A claim that is filed after the two- or three-year period will typically not be heard by the court.
+In this case, you would lose your right to seek compensation.
+However, there are some exceptions to this rule, so it’s important to consult with an attorney as soon as possible to ensure you meet all legal deadlines.

-If someone you care about has died due to someone else’s negligence, please schedule your free consultation by calling the Law Offices of David L. Hood at (843) 491-6025 or filling out our brief online contact form.
+If someone you care about has died due to someone else’s negligence, schedule a free consultation by calling your lawyer for wrongful death, David L. Hood at (843) 491-6025 or filling out our brief online contact form.

 We know how difficult it can be to deal with the immediate and long-term effects of a wrongful death.
 At The Law Offices of David L. Hood, we work hard to make things simple for you.
 After a free case evaluation, if we believe we can help you and your family, Wrongful Death Attorney David L. Hood, co-counsel, and our team of experts will vigorously pursue your case to get you the best result we can achieve.
+We can provide answers on how to file a wrongful death lawsuit and walk you through the process.
 Let us put our years of experience to work for you!

 *Clients are not liable for any expenses, unless there is a recovery in their case; however, if there is a recovery in their case, clients will be liable for expenses.
 Attorney’s fees are based on a percentage of the recovery, which will be computed before deducting expenses.